 No matter the size or location of your hospital, your crash carts are going to serve a similar function: to provide you with the necessary equipment and medications to respond to cardiac and respiratory emergencies.
 Though variations will exist depending on hospital policies, type of unit, and typical patient population, you can expect most crash carts to follow the same framework of fundamental supplies.Let’s do a quick review of standard items that are likely to be found on/ in most crash carts:

 - Procedure trays

-Though the basics will be the same, a rural hospital may have some special considerations when it comes to stocking and maintaining a crash cart.
-What does this entail?
+Though the basics will be the same, a rural hospital may have challenges regarding stocking and maintaining a crash cart.

 We already discussed the importance of checking the crash cart’s portable suction machine routinely.
-If in a rural hospital this is your primary means of suction, it makes your portable suction machine even more invaluable.
-It must not only be fully charged, but the tubing and canister must be undamaged and properly connected.
+If this is your primary means of suction, having portable suction machines is even more essential.
+It must not only be fully charged but the tubing and canister must be undamaged and properly connected.
 It should be able to provide powerful suction, yet also be able to be adjusted lower suction to protect delicate tissues or for pediatric use.

-Though a rural hospital may not have the same number of codes as a metropolitan hospital, it still must be prepared to handle emergencies that come through its doors.
-A well-thought crash cart is a key component in doing so.
+Though a rural hospital may not have the same number of codes as a city hospital, it still must be prepared to handle any emergency that comes through its doors.
+A well-thought crash cart is a key component.

 Editor's Note: This blog was originally published in June, 2016.
 It has been re-published with additional up to date content.